 Welcome to our LFLP Program Director, Abe Rosenberg!

-The San Luis Valley Local Foods Coalition would like to welcome a new staff member to the team.
-Abe Rosenberg is a San Luis Valley native that will be supporting the Local Foods Coalition as it enacts some of the strategies outlined in a recent strategic development plan for the SLV.
-Rosenberg is a young farmer and local foods leader and educator who is committed to developing the San Luis Valley's local food system.
+The SLV Local Foods Coalition would like to welcome a new staff member to the team.
+Abe Rosenberg is a San Luis Valley native who will be supporting the Coalition as it enacts some of the strategies outlined in a recent strategic development plan for the SLV.
+Abe is a young farmer and local foods leader & educator who is committed to developing the Valley's local food system.
 Rosenberg will be serving as the LFLP Program Director to bring equitable local foods access and education to our communities.
-We warmly welcome Abe to our team and hope you will do the same!
+Welcome aboard Abe! -

-This innovative radio show will highlight the Local Foods Coalition's local food efforts, community, various projects and programs, events, and more!
-The LFC programs are core to connecting local foods, local places, and local people of the San Luis Valley and beyond.
-Projects and programs such as Cooking Matters, Rio Grande Farm Park, Valley Roots Food Hub, Farm to School, MoKi, and the Local Roots Guide are essential to promoting the LFC's mission to foster an equitable local food system.
+This innovative radio show will highlight the SLV Local Foods Coalition's local food efforts, community, various projects and programs, events, and more!
+Our coalition programs are core to connecting local foods, local places, and local people of the San Luis Valley and beyond.
+LFC projects and programs such as Cooking Matters, Rio Grande Farm Park, Valley Roots Food Hub, Farm to School, MoKi, and the Local Roots Guide are essential to promoting the LFC's mission to foster an equitable local food system.

-Program History - Healthy Habits & MoKi integrate into the Local Food, Local Places Program!
+Program History - Healthy Habits & MoKi Integrate into LFLP Program!

 Part of this collaborative effort has included working with Livewell Colorado team to bring Double Up Food Bucks to Colorado for Colorado grown produce purchases and providing MoKi Demonstrations (Mobile Kitchen) during the growing season at the SLV Farmers Market highlighting the delicious spectrum of local produce available in the San Luis Valley.
 The Double Up Snap Produce Bucks were implemented for use at the Alamosa Farmers Market, Fourth Street Food Store in Saguache and the previous Alamosa Valley Food Co-op.
 LFC is proud to be a participating Advocate in informing and guiding Double Up Food Bucks outreach strategies in Alamosa and surrounding communities.

 Going forward, in 2017 and 2018 the stakeholders worked on a strategic plan to invigorate our economy with a "Taste of Place" where tourists and local families can enjoy the taste of our regional farm produce on their plates when they dine.
 This began the arrival of LFLP and for 2 days in September of 2017, a workshop was organized to invite the community for input into this new valuable program.
 The Local Food Local Places plan ended up with 18 strategies, #1 of which was to vitalize our downtown with the story of the food on the plate as it relates to our agricultural region.
 We also have several others goals to support the Alamosa Farmers Market, walking and biking, local art and local music and recreational activities.
 We held a workshop at the Alamosa City Council Chambers on Wednesday February 27th, 2019 for a convening of Alamosa restaurant owners and Alamosa Local Foods Local Places Stakeholders to explore the topic of Alamosa as a destination community known for its farm to table, local "terroir" - the characteristic taste and flavor of our region expressed in our restaurants.
-View the Local Foods, Local Places Technical Assistance Program »»View LFLP Workshop Info »»
+View LFLP Community Action Plan for SLV »»View LFLP Workshop Info »»